 If the body is scratchy you can use fine sand paper, working your way to finer grain, and then polish with plastic polish and she will have a shiny belly!

 The inner of the body?
 It is not really possible to open a witch because of that they are glued together.
 So that’s why I recommended you to buy a working one if you want her to flash her eyes!

 The battery to use is one AA battery.
 In my experience it is hard to remove the battery when it is put in.
 To make it easier I put a ribbon or a yarn around it before putting it into Emerald Witch.
 Another way is to put a tape “handle” on it.
 Also, be real careful when inserting the battery.
 Do not apply any force.
 It has unfortunately happened me that the lower metal part came loose by inserting the battery, which is not repairable without opening the body.

 Lamp width: 9 mm, height: 23-24 mm.

 Voltage: 1.1 Volt, Ampere: not sure

-I have not really been able to find 1.1 Volt light bulbs with above specifications online or locally.
+I have not really been able to find 1.1 Volt light bulbs with the above specifications online or locally.
 But I did find some 1.2 Volt ones.
 These can be used, but the light is very faint by then, almost only visible in dark.

 Be careful when removing the light bulb.
 If a little child in the past has bathed Emerald Witch too often it may be corroded and made the metal stick together.
-If the lamp is tested as faulty, or even smashed, and it is stuck you may use a plier to squeeze between the metal layers.
+If the lamp is tested as faulty or even smashed, and it is stuck you may use a plier to squeeze between the metal layers.
 But this often causes the lamp holder to go out of shape.

 - Battery should be fresh and working.